artificial-audio/artificial-audio.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Artificial Audio Lab
+        Artificial Audio
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Artificial Audio Lab** is dedicated to create new sound experiences through signal processing, machine learning and a understanding of human perception.
+        The **Artificial Audio Group** is dedicated to create new sound experiences through signal processing, machine learning and a understanding of human perception.
+We are closely collaborating across three universities - FAU, Aalto and York.

   - block: collection
     content: